Collections

 Léonce Raphaël Agbodjelou is one of the pre-eminent photographers emerging from the Republic of Benin.

-Léonce grew up deeply immersed in the spiritual liturgy.
-He holds countless childhood memories of holidays spent observing his mother’s extended family of Gèlèdé master-artisans, being surrounded by cohorts of ethereal works of art and tenets of worship for playmates, which gradually began to cross-pollinate his visual narrative and form to this day, an intrinsic part of his holistic practice.
+Léonce grew up deeply immersed in the spiritual liturgy of his native land.
+He holds countless childhood memories of holidays spent observing many Gèlèdé master-artisans, who were members of his mother’s extended family.
+Surrounded by cohorts of ethereal works of art, Agbodjelou grew up with tenets of worship for playmates, which began to cross-pollinate his visual narrative and form to this day, an intrinsic part of his holistic practice.

 Agbodjelou initially garnered critical acclaim with the now famed photographic series "Egungun", "The Muscle Men" and "Les Demoiselles de Porto-Novo".
 In his latest body of work, the modern master pays a vibrant homage to the cult of Zangbeto, one of Benin's most pivotal animist entities.

-In Ogu culture, the Zangbetos, who form a secret society which is strictly attended by fellow Zangbetos, spiritual worshipers or devotees, are deemed to hold spiritistic and magical abilities, allowing them to dodge weapons, swallow splinters of glass or metal without coming to harm and even scare away evil witches.
+In Ogu culture, the Zangbetos, who form a secret society, strictly attended by fellow spiritual worshipers, are deemed to hold spiritistic and magical abilities, allowing them to dodge any weapon without coming to harm and scare away evil witches.

-The Cult of Zangbeto is said to evoke the cosmic energy and primordial powers that inhabited the earth long before the appearance of man, ultimately providing a source of wisdom and continuity not just for Ogu people but perhaps humanity at large.
+The Cult of Zangbeto is said to evoke the cosmic energy and primordial powers that inhabited the earth long before the appearance of mankind.
+This sacred rite continues to provide a source of wisdom, a sense of protection and continuity not only for Ogu people but indeed for humanity at large.

 Nathanaël Vodouhè